coon42/uccnc-cpp-plugin/README.md

 # C++ binding plugin for UCCNC

 ### Description ###
-- This UCCNC plugin plugins allows implementing plugins in C++ instead of using any .NET language.
+- This UCCNC plugin allows implementing plugins in C++ instead of using any .NET language.
-- The .NET assembly which is loaded by UCCNC only acts as a gateway between C++ dll and .NET plugin interface
+- The .NET assembly which is loaded by UCCNC only acts as a gateway between C++ dll and UCCNC .NET plugin interface
 - The assembly loads the C++ dll after it got loaded by UCCNC

 ### How to use ###
-- Open **uccnc-cpp-plugin.sln** and compile it using Visual Studio 2017
+- open **uccnc-cpp-plugin.sln** and compile it using Visual Studio 2017
+- switch to UCCNC installation directory (Usually **C:\UCCNC\Plugins**)
-- copy **example.dll** to **Plugins/cpp** directory (create **cpp** subdirectory, if it does not exist yet)
+- create cpp directory (if it does not exist already)
+- copy **example.dll** from **Debug** directory to **C:\UCCNC\Plugins\cpp**
-- copy **plugin_gateway.dll** to **Plugins** directory
+- copy **plugin_gateway.dll** to **C:\UCCNC\Plugins** directory
 - rename **plugin_gateway.dll** to **example_gateway.dll**
   - The assembly will load a cpp plugin depending of its name.
 If it is called **plugin_gateway.dll** it will load **plugin.dll** from cpp subdirectory.
 If it is called **example_gateway.dll** it will load **example.dll** etc.

 ### Features ###
-- Dynamic reload - Unload and reload the plugin without restarting UCCNC
 - Use modern C++ without any feature limitations
+- Dynamic reload - Unload and reload the C++ plugin without restarting UCCNC
+  - This allows updating the plugin without restarting UCCNC every time
-- Debug using printf and an attached console
+- Debug console for printf debugging
-  - UCCNC has a copyprotection which prevents you attaching the visual studio debugger to UCCNC.
+  - UCCNC has a copy protection which prevents you attaching the Visual Studio debugger to UCCNC.
 This makes it hard to debug your plugin.
 When compiling the C++ dll in debug configuration a console is attached to UCCNC so you can debug using printf.

 ### Reasons for using C++ ###
 - The author has very few knowledge about C# / .NET but strong knowledge in C++